tyndev/tyndev/notes/How to Get Concurrency with Synchronous Requests in Python.md

+# How to Get Concurrency with Synchronous Requests in Python
 Below is a summary of my learnings on concurrent programming with HTTP requests in Python as an example.
 ## Types of Concurrency
 First, I think it is helpful to understand the difference between concurrency, asynchronous, and parallel.